 ZNF385A (Zinc Finger Protein 385A) is a Protein Coding gene.
 Among its related pathways are Transcriptional activation of p53 responsive genes and TP53 Regulates Transcription of Cell Cycle Genes.
 GO annotations related to this gene include nucleic acid binding and p53 binding.
-An important paralog of this gene is ZNF385C.
+An important paralog of this gene is ZNF385B.

 UniProtKB/Swiss-Prot for ZNF385A Gene